 Clay is a 2001 graduate of the University of Alabama School of Law and a 1997 graduate of the University’s Culverhouse College of Commerce and Business Administration.
-Upon graduation from law school, Clay spent one year in Mobile, Ala., clerking for Circuit Judge James C. Wood.
+Upon graduation from law school, Clay spent one year in Mobile, Alabama, clerking for Circuit Judge James C. Wood.

 Since 2004, Clay has coached high school mock trial teams in the annual Alabama YMCA high school mock trial competition.
 In addition, Clay head coached two different Alabama state teams in the National high school mock trial event (2006 and 2010).
 Clay is involved in the Montgomery YMCA’s Youth Legislature program and is a member of the Hugh Maddox Inn of Court.
 Clay served as chairman of the River Region United Way attorney campaign and currently serves on the board of directors of the Britton YMCA.

 Clay is married to Dr. Elise Plauche Barnett, a surgical and cosmetic dermatologist in Montgomery.
 They are proud parents of a son and daughter.
 Outside of work, Clay enjoys his free time with Elise and their children and typically keeps a sports car or boat restoration project going on the side.